agvxov/Sliperint/README.md

 ![demo](demo.png)

-NOTE: The blank looking ball mark where the player (blue ball) has been.
+NOTE: The blank looking ball mark where the player (blue ball) has been to.

 ### Original task description
 > Let's roll the ball into the marked field of the labyrinth shown on the 21st